Analyzing Landsea Homes (LSEA) and Its Peers

 |2.35

-Landsea Homes presently has a consensus price target of $16.00, indicating a potential upside of 103.56%.
-As a group, “Operative builders” companies have a potential upside of 19.92%.
-Given Landsea Homes’ stronger consensus rating and higher probable upside, analysts plainly believe Landsea Homes is more favorable than its rivals.
+Landsea Homes presently has a consensus price target of $16.00, indicating a potential upside of 77.78%.
+As a group, “Operative builders” companies have a potential upside of 8.30%.
+Given Landsea Homes’ stronger consensus rating and higher possible upside, equities research analysts clearly believe Landsea Homes is more favorable than its peers.

 Summary

-Landsea Homes rivals beat Landsea Homes on 9 of the 13 factors compared.
+Landsea Homes peers beat Landsea Homes on 9 of the 13 factors compared.

 Landsea Homes Corp. provides building construction services.
 The company was founded in 2013 and is headquartered in Newport Beach, CA.